How to create blank iPhone Home Screen with no apps

 Dock hidden on iPhone Home Screen

-How to get back the Home Screens
+How to get back the Home Screen pages

-1) Go to the App Library, touch an app and drag it left onto the Home Screen.
-You can also keep pressing an app icon for a little longer until it appears on the Home Screen.
+1) Go to step 2 if your iPhone is on iOS 26.
+On older versions of iOS, go to the App Library, touch an app, and drag it left onto the Home Screen, so you have at least one app on the Home Screen.

 Get back hidden iOS Home Screen pages

-This is how you can create an iOS Home Screen with zero apps.
-Some tutorials mention using transparent widgets and such tricks to achieve this clean look.
-But that may be unnecessary for most people looking to get a simple, icon-free Home Screen.
-The above steps are easy, do not require you to download additional apps, and the entire process is easy to revert.
+The steps mentioned above are easy, don’t require you to download additional apps, and the entire process is easy to reverse.
 All your original Home Screen app layouts remain the same when you unhide the pages.